Tamburasca/HarpsichordTuning/README.md

 Collects a mono audio signal from the input stream.
 The signal runs through a FFT with a Hanning apodization in the time domain.
-Subsequently, in the frequency domain, Butterworth high-pass filtering is applied before peaks are sought by utilizing PEAK_FIND of the scipy.signal module.
-In order to achieve higher accuracy in their positions, the measured peaks are fitted to a Gauss curve.
+Subsequently, in the frequency domain, Butterworth high-pass filtering is applied before peaks are sought by utilizing FIND_PEAKS of the scipy.signal module.
+In order to achieve higher accuracy in their positions, the peaks found are fitted to a Gauss curve.
+The center frequency are the peak positions further utilized in the calculations.

 For an ideal string the frequencies of the higher partials are just multiples of the fundamental

 <em>f<sub>n</sub> = n * f<sub>1</sub> </em> (eq.1)

-However, a real string behaves more like a stiff bar and its partials can be approximated by
+However, a real string behaves more like a stiff bar.
+Its partials can be approximated by

 <em>f<sub>n</sub> = n * f<sub>0</sub> * sqrt(1 + B * n<sup>2</sup>)</em> (eq.2)

 with n = 1, 2, 3, ...
-B and f<sub>0</sub> are the inharmonicity coefficient and
+B and f<sub>0</sub> as the inharmonicity coefficient and
 base frequency, respectively.

 All peak positions found are correlated to each other, such that they can be identifed as partials to one common base frequency.
-By applying (eq.2), we get for
+By rewriting (eq.2), we get, for the permutation of two peaks

 <em>B = ((f<sub>j</sub> * n<sub>i</sub> / f<sub>i</sub> * n<sub>j</sub>)<sup>2</sup> - 1) /
 (n<sub>j</sub><sup>2</sup> - (f<sub>j</sub> * n<sub>i</sub> / f<sub>i</sub> * n<sub>j</sub>)<sup>2</sup> *
 n<sub>i</sub><sup>2</sup> </em>) (eq.3)

-and

 <em>f<sub>0</sub> = f<sub>i</sub> / (n<sub>i</sub> *
 sqrt(1 + B * n<sub>i</sub><sup>2</sup>))</em> (eq.4)